Losant/losant-docs/docs/workflows/logic/json-encode.md

+flowclass: Cloud
+flowclass: Edge 1.0.0
+description: Learn more about the Losant JSON Encode Node.

 # JSON Encode Node

-The JSON encode node allows a workflow to encode an object on the payload into a JSON string.
+The JSON Encode Node allows a workflow to encode an object on the payload into a JSON string.

 ![JSON Encode Node](/images/workflows/logic/json-encode-node.png "JSON Encode Node")

 ## Configuration

-There are two configuration properties for the JSON encode node - the [payload path](/workflows/accessing-payload-data/#payload-paths) to the JSON object to encode, and the path for where to store the resulting JSON-encoded string.
+There are two configuration properties for the JSON Encode Node - the [payload path](/workflows/accessing-payload-data/#payload-paths) to the JSON object to encode, and the path for where to store the resulting JSON-encoded string.
 Both paths are allowed to be the same, in which case the object will be replaced by the JSON string.

 ![JSON Encode Node Config](/images/workflows/logic/json-encode-node-config.png "JSON Encode Node Config")